jmd-dk/advent-of-code/2023/README.md

 > [!NOTE]
 > **All solutions complete within 1 second** (using Python 3.12 running on
 > AMD Ryzen 7 4800HS), **without employing multiprocessing**.
-> Day 23 part two is the only one that struggles, with an execution time
+> Day 23 part two is the only one that struggles, only just managing to
-> around 975 ms.
+> complete within 1 second.

 > [!NOTE]
 > Having parts one and two being solved separately with no code shared